kusuma6379/Final-Hackathon/README.md

 ### 2. ✅ Requirements Traceability Matrix (RTM)
 - Connects each feature (Search, Filter, Booking, etc.) to related test cases.
--Ensures all important functions are tested.
+- Ensures all important functions are tested.
--Confirms nothing is missed during testing.
+- Confirms nothing is missed during testing.

 ### 3. 🧠 Mind Map
 - A professional visual representation of the testing process.